avaneev/prvhash/README.md

 independently absorb up to 32 bits of external (message) entropy.
 Note that `lcg` being an accumulator quickly leaves a possible zero state.

-In the essence, the hash function generates a continuous pseudo-random number sequence, and returns the final part of the sequence as a result.
+In essence, the hash function generates a continuous pseudo-random number sequence, and returns the final part of the sequence as a result.
 The message acts as a "pathway" to this final part.
+So, the random sequence of numbers can be "programmed" to produce a neccessary outcome.
+Which in turn suggests that sparse entropy-driven random number generators or "randomness extractors" may not be as secure as previously thought.
+It may not be possible to completely eliminate influence on physical systems like radioactive decay, thermal noise, clocks, network activity and the like.

 ## Other ##